 Milk Production and Economic Value

 Though the Amrit Mahal breed is not primarily a dairy breed, it does produce a moderate amount of milk.
-On average, an Amrit Mahal cow can yield around 2 to 3 liters of milk per day, which is lower compared to high-yield dairy breeds like Gir or Sahiwal.
-However, the milk quality is noted for its richness, containing essential nutrients and high-fat content, which some local communities prefer.
+An Amrit Mahal cow typically produces around 2 to 3 liters of milk daily, which is less compared to high-yield dairy breeds like Gir or Sahiwal.
+However, people highly value the milk for its richness, as it contains essential nutrients and high-fat content.
+Local communities often prefer this milk due to its unique quality.

 Despite its lower milk yield, the Amrit Mahal cow has significant economic value due to its strength and utility in farming and transportation.
 Many farmers find that investing in Amrit Mahal cattle for work purposes can reduce their dependency on machinery, especially in rural areas with limited access to modern farming equipment.
 Additionally, the breed’s minimal care requirements contribute to its overall cost-effectiveness.